wikimedia/integration-quibble/README.md

     install --directory --mode 777 cache

-We then mount the git repositories as a READ-ONLY volume as `/srv/git` and the `cache` dir in read-write mode:
+When running in a Docker container, mount the git repositories as a READ-ONLY volume as `/srv/git` and the `cache` dir in read-write mode:

     docker run -it --rm -v "$(pwd)"/ref:/srv/git:ro -v "$(pwd)"/cache:/cache quibble

+You can get log with:

+    mkdir -p workspace/log
+    chmod 777 workspace/log

+And then passing `-v "$(pwd)"/workspace/log:/workspace/log`.

 TESTING
 -------